 The Department of Health Care and Policy Financing (the Department) is responsible for operating the grievance complaint system.
 A waiver participant may file a grievance/complaint regarding any dissatisfaction with services and supports provided.
 All Community Centered Boards (CCB) and qualified provider agencies are required to have specific written procedures to address how grievances will be handled.
 The agencies' procedures shall identify who at the agency is to receive the grievance and who will support the participant in pursing his/her grievance, how the parties shall come together to resolve the grievance (including the use of mediation), the timelines for resolving the grievance and that the agency director considers the matter if the grievance cannot be resolved at a lower level.
 An agency is required to maintain documentation of grievances/complaints received and the resolution thereof.
 An agency shall provide information on its grievance/complaint procedure at the time a participant is enrolled into the waiver and anytime the participant indicates dissatisfaction with some aspect of the services and supports provided.
-The Department reviews the complaint/grievance process through Case Management Agency contract deliverables in order for the case managers to better inform their clients, family members, and/or advocates on how to file a complaint outside the case management entity.
+The Department reviews the complaint/grievance process through Case Management Agency contract deliverables in order for the case management entity.
 Such information also states that the use of the grievance/complaint procedures is not a pre-requisite or substitute for the Medicaid Fair Hearing process specified in Appendix F 1.
 Participants have access to both processes.